 - You have provided consent for us to do so.

+If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 You have choices about how we use and retain your personal information.
 Boudin has implemented reasonable steps to allow you to correct, amend, delete, or limit the use of your personal information.

 If you wish to be informed of the type of personal information we hold about you and/or if you wish to remove such personal information from our systems, please contact us at email@example.com.